 There is 161 miles of trail in the state of New Hampshire.
 Almost all is located within the White Mountain National Forest.
 The trail climbs to 17 of the 48 mountains over four thousand feet in New Hampshire.
 The trail is mostly alpine conditions once entering New Hampshire.
 The trail is rough.

 Every year several thousand people attempt to thru-hike the trail.
 Tens of thousands of people will hike sections of the trail each year.
 The trail was officially completed in 1937 but the improvement has been ongoing since then.
 The trail is maintained by 31 different trail clubs and other partnerships.

-Saint-Gaudens National Historic Site protects the studio, home and gardens of Augustus Saint-Gaudens.
+Saint-Gaudens National Historical Park protects the studio, home, and gardens of Augustus Saint-Gaudens.
 Augustus Saint-Gaudens was an American Renaissance sculptor.
-Saint-Gaudens is best know for the Robert Gould Shaw Memorial in Boston and Generals John A. Logan in Chicago’s Grant Park and William Tecumseh Sherman in New York City’s Central Park.
+Saint-Gaudens is best known for the Robert Gould Shaw Memorial in Boston and Generals John A. Logan in Chicago’s Grant Park and William Tecumseh Sherman in New York City’s Central Park.
 He designed several US coins.
 These included the famed $20 double gold eagle and the $10 Indian Head gold eagle.

 Saint-Gaudens purchased this property in 1885 and used it as a summer residence.
 From 1900 until his death, Saint-Gaudens lived and worked on the site year-round.

 Visitors to Saint-Gaudens National Historical Park take guided tours of the Blow-Me-Down Farm and tours of the house.
 Several different types of tours are offered these included house tours, tours about Saint-Gaudens artistic process, Saint-Gaudens works, and women in Saint-Gaudens life.
 There are several hiking trails on the site and it isn’t uncommon to see artists working.